void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

     incorrect as the interactions that caused this problem are not unique to this version.

   * Pushing glibc with no coordination.
-We say the trouble that befell Arch when they did a glibc update that temporarily broke bash.
+We saw the trouble that befell Arch when they did a glibc update that temporarily broke bash.
 We'd hoped to avoid this same fate, but while discussing the change, the package was merged without discussion.